By Bharat Rajani

-Education is the form of learning in which the knowledge, skills, values, beliefs and habits of a group of people which are transferred from one generation to the next through storytelling, discussions, training and research.
+Education is the form of learning in which the knowledge, skills, values, beliefs, and habits of a group of people are transferred from one generation to the next through storytelling, discussions, training, and research.

-Why is female literacy rate low in India?
+Why is the female literacy rate low in India?

 The question is intact ‘Whats the use of Women Education? , Is it necessary? , What is its importance?

 First of all, we need to eradicate this thinking ‘Women Education is an investment which will not yield any return’ rather we need to see her as a valuable asset of the country.
 Contributing to such asset will yield to the economic growth of the country.

 Why is Women Education necessary?

 If a woman is educated, she will not be like a Gold-Egg breeding Hen.